BedrockStreaming/forms/libs/form-validation-rule-list/README.md

 # :judge: form-validation-rule-list

 This utility package allows to add a visual validation feedback to your users.
-It exposes a Higher Order Component adding some behavior to your existing inputs.
+It exposes a Higher Order Component that helps displaying a list of rules with 3 possible states for each one: default, incomplete, complete

 ## :question: Why ?